-All the latest Presidents have been elected by direct elections in two rounds: first President Martti Ahtisaari in 1994 and President Tarja Halonen in 2000.
+All the latest Presidents have been elected by direct elections in two rounds: President Martti Ahtisaari in 1994, President Tarja Halonen in 2000 and 2006 and President Sauli Niinistö in 2012.
 Before that the President was elected

 - by Parliament in 1919 (President Ståhlberg) and 1946 (Paasikivi);